 Compound blocks can have pre- and post-actions.
 The pre-action block will be executed each time the owning block is triggered; the post execution block is executed after the owning block is finished, but not if a pre-action was present and that pre-action failed.
 This can be useful e.g. to allocate and/or release resources.
 To add a pre- or post-action, drag and drop any action from the navigation tree into the corresponding field at the bottom.
 Please note that these blocks cannot not have input pins.

-A virtual action is used to specify the interface (number of pins and their datatypes), but not its implementation as an activity.
-It can be placed into a network like any other action.
+A virtual action defines the interface (number of pins and their datatypes) of an action, but not its implementation.
+They can be placed into a network like any other action.

-You can specify a user interface for an action.
-The defined UI will be displayed as long as the action is executed during a test run.
+You can specify a graphical user interface (UI) for an action.
+If defined, that UI will be displayed as long as the action is executed during a test run.
 The action can communicate with the UI using environment variables.
 The environment variables will be created by the UI Editor during creation / editing the UI.